 \subsubsection{\textbf{Results}}

 \autoref{tab:bugs} shows the distinct and previously unknown bugs found by \tool.
 In the \emph{Bug Description} column, we elucidate the root causes responsible for these bugs, and illustrate the immediate environmental factors in the \emph{Environment} column.
 It is important to note that triggering a bug often requires hundreds of diverse environmental inputs.
 Therefore, we only listed the most relevant environmental input that exposed the bugs after mutation.
 Furthermore, we provide details about the bug types and their current status in the last two columns.

 In total, we discovered 33 previously unknown bugs, out of which 24 have received confirmation from their respective developers.
 Developers had fixed 16 of these bugs by the time of paper submission.
 16/24 bugs have been assigned CVE IDs.
-These bugs span various categories, including buffer overflows, use after free, null pointer dereferences, and arithmetic exceptions.
-Furthermore, these bugs are triggered by fuzzing a diverse range of environmental inputs, including sockets, configuration, multiple types of resources, and cached data.
-Therefore, a fuzzer that exclusively concentrates on a singular input cannot expose all of these bugs.
+These bugs span various categories, including buffer overflows, use-after-frees, null pointer dereferences, and arithmetic exceptions.
+Furthermore, these bugs are triggered by fuzzing a diverse range of environmental inputs, including sockets, configuration files, multiple types of resource files, cached data, etc. Therefore, a fuzzer that exclusively concentrates on a singular input cannot expose all of these bugs.

 These results highlight the significant bug-finding capability of \tool.
 Moreover, they demonstrate the importance of program environment fuzzing, and \tool has shown its effectiveness in this regard.
-We provide two case studies to illustrate the bugs discovered by \tool.
+Two case studies below illustrate bugs discovered by \tool.